TheLokj/WizardEye/README.md

 Keep in mind that in the case of the GSA mode, the assembled genomes need to be from the analyzed fasta and need to share the same contig id.

 The benchmarking mode will automatically generate a `truth.tsv` with two colums : the contig id and the associated kingdom.
-It will then compares the `predictions.tsv` and the `truth.tsv` and calculates scores where the kingdom of `-s kingdom` is used to calculate the *True Positive* and *True Negative*.
+It will then compares the `predictions.tsv` and the `truth.tsv` and calculates scores where the kingdom of `-s kingdom` is used to calculate the *True Positive* and *False Positive*.